Be the Wolf (Advice For Marketing Agencies)

 AP: Well, I’m sure we can make your company do just as well, we just need to get a plan in place.
 How about we get our teams together and come up with a plan based on your company’s goals for the next 12 months.

 Companies: don’t ask an agency to perform a task.
-Ask them to solve a problem.
+Ask them to solve the problem.

 Agencies: don’t be order takers.